 Our values and the priorities set out in our Business Plan 2025 – 2028 are aligned to the Fair Work First principles, further demonstrated by the following:

-• Our rates of pay for artists, freelancers and technical staff are agreed in accordance with relevant unions including BECTU, Musicians Union and the Scottish Arts Union.
+- Our rates of pay for carnival artists, freelancers and technical staff are agreed in accordance with relevant unions including BECTU and the Scottish Arts Union.